 Wilk will leave the United States in September.
 In the meantime, she will work to garner support and donations for her two-year mission.

 "We'll miss her.
 She really embodies the spirit of Catholic education and follows God's call wherever that leads her," Stankiewicz said.
-"At the same time, I'm pretty excited.
-Her work has been a great example for our students."

 He said the school will soon be posting the fifth-grade position and hopes to have someone to fill the vacancy by mid-May.